-First Module: Sketches By Boz by Charles Dickens
+First Module: Sketches by Boz by Charles Dickens

 Welcome to the very first Dinner with Dickens module!
 To kick things off, we’re going to be reading his first book, Sketches by Boz.
 Published in 1836, it is a collection of observations, fancies, short stories and musings on the London that Dickens would so famously characterise in his later works.
 It is a mix of fiction and non-fiction, and provides readers with a look into many of Dickens’ inspirations for famous (and infamous) characters.